Skilled Migrant Resident Visa NZ – Your Pathway to Residency

 Work to Residence: Green List Tier 2

-The Green List tier 2 residence pathways have replaced the previous Talent (Accredited Employer) Residence from Work Category (Talent Visa).
+The Green List tier 2 residence pathways have replaced the previous Talent (Accredited Employer) Residence from Work Category.

 Green List Tier 2

-If you have worked for 2 years in a Green List Tier 2 occupation and meet the specified requirements on the list for the occupation, you could apply for the skilled migrant resident visa under the work to Residence category from September 2022.
+If you have worked for 2 years in a Green List Tier 2 occupation and meet the specified requirements on the list for the occupation, you could apply for apply for residence under Work to Residence category from September 2022.

 Find out if your role is in the Green List Tier 2 occupations list